Wednesday 16 October 2019

 Fortitude Valley State Secondary College

-Presented by Christina Cho, Director, Cox Architecture
+Christina Cho, Director, Cox Architecture

 Christina Cho will present Fortitude Valley State Secondary College, the Queensland government’s first vertical school.
 The project’s inception required extensive research, diverse stakeholder input and new pedagogical thinking to develop both the educational brief and a shared set of design principles for a new educational typology.